EstiNet/IdroServer/README.md

 ## What is IdroServer?
 IdroServer is a rewards systems for Minecraft Servers.
 It handles giving, redeeming, and creating rewards, coupons, and perks.

-IdroSevrer can link ingame rewards, with things such as liking a facebook page, redeeming something on a website, and so much more.
+IdroSevrer can link ingame rewards, with actions on external services such as liking a facebook page, redeeming a prize on a website, and so much more.

 ##Status
 **Current Version**: 0.1